Code-Artist/CodeArtEng.SQLite/README.md

 ### One-to-Many Relationship

 In a **one-to-many** relationship, a single record in the parent table can be associated with multiple records in the child table.
-For example, the `Department` table serves as a **parent**, and the `Employee` table acts as the **child**, where each department can have multiple employees:
+For example, the `Department` table serves as a **parent**, and the `Employee` table acts as the **child**, where each department can have multiple employees. `Employee` class may have primary key included if required.

 ```csharp
 public class Department